THE LORDSHIP & BARONY OF KILMARNOCK

 The Helm is a 'barrel' helm, garnished with gold as befitting a Scottish feudal Baron, and is placed on a Chapeau.
 Behind the Shield is draped a feudo-baronial mantle fastening on the right shoulder with five spherical buttons.
 These are the baronial additaments.

-The Shield is divided with the upper enarched area chequered in green and gold as a reference to the original owner of the barony, Thomas Boyd of Kilmarnock.
+The Shield is divided with the upper enarched area chequered in green and gold as a reference to the original holder of the barony, Thomas Boyd of Kilmarnock.
 The lower area is divided 'in saltire'.

 The Badge (shown above) is described in the blazon, and easily recognised on the Standard by the community.
 Although not part of the Coat of Arms, it is the subject of a Grant by the Heraldic Authorities in Scotland and England.
 An impression of the Badge is used on sealing wax.